sedlak911/complexity-graph-creator/README.md

-# complexity-graph-creator
+# Complexity graph creator
-Utility for creating graph from algorithm.
+Prototype of my utility for creating graph from algorithm.

 ## How to use
 Make your own functions like in code.
-You should understand :D <br>
+You should understand <br>
 You need Python3 and Pillow library. <br>
 `pip install Pillow`